nickmatsnev/ddd/posts/year-2018-into-2019/index.md

 ## Videos

-Speaking about serials, I have entirely watched Mr. Robot this year.
+As for the serials, I have entirely watched Mr. Robot this year.
 I haven’t watched a lot of films and serials because I spent the vast majority of my free time on YouTube learning web development.
 I also want to mention some YouTube authors I discovered:

 - [The Coding Train](//www.youtube.com/user/shiffman)
 - [Marques Brownlee](//www.youtube.com/channel/UCBJycsmduvYEL83R_U4JriQ)